What Are The Reserves Used For?

 - Second, if the Government relies on land sales to fund spending, it could develop a vested interest in keeping land prices high to maximise revenues.

-When the Government takes land out of the reserves for development, including for public housing, it must put the value of the land back into the reserves, to preserve the value of the reserves.
-Selling land below fair market value, or for no cost,
+When the Government uses State land (which forms part of the reserves) for development, including for public housing, the fair market value of the land must be paid into the reserves, to preserve the value of the reserves.
+Selling land at below fair

 For more information on land valuation and public housing policies, please refer to MND’s resources.